xsolla/xsolla-launcher-build/README.md

 **Object**                                     | **Description**
 :----------------------------------------------|:-------------------------------------------------------------------
 game_id                                        | ID of the game added to Launcher.
 You can find it in Publisher Account > **Launcher settings > Project setup**. game_layout_image                              | The path to the image used as the background for the game page.
-Should be placed in the launcher/win/img folder.
-If the value is empty, primary_background_color is used instead. primary_button_bg                              | The color of the button to install/update/buy/launch the game.
+Should be placed in the **launcher/win/img** folder.
+If the value is empty, "primary_background_color" is used instead. primary_button_bg                              | The color of the button to install/update/buy/launch the game.
 Must be in the RGBA format. primary_button_text                            | The color of the text on the button to install/update/buy/launch the game.
 Must be in the RGBA format. store_size                                     | Element size in Store.
 Can be 'small', 'medium', and 'large'.
 Default is 'large'.